 Most people who struggle on the river seem to struggle mostly with reading and negotiating eddy lines and dealing with bluff turns – make these items a priority as well as learning how to chose your lines.
 Do not always follow another competitor as that person you are following in the race may not take very good lines!

 While the ability to perform an eskimo roll is not a compulsory kayak requirement, we strongly encourage competitors to attain this skill.
+We also strongly encourage you to complete a training run on the river prior to race day, either with competent peers or on a guided trip (see kayak training below).

 Please be responsible and paddle a kayak that is suitable for your level of skill - you will be safer and faster.
-We reserve the right to randomly test participant's level of competency at the race registration.
+We reserve the right to randomly test participants level of competency at the race registration.

 Novices in the One Day and Two Day races and those from outside of Canterbury should obtain experience on the Waimakariri River before the race.
 We suggest you book in with a local operator (check out our list of kayak instructors and guides).
 During December and January, plan to be here for a 5 day period to get on the river.
 You’ll need this time because of weather and river variability.